RDFLib/pyrdfa3/README.md

 At the moment, the JSON-LD serialization depends on an external JSON-LD serializer.
 The package comes with a simple one, but if Niklas Lindström's rdflib_jsonld package is available, then this will be used.
 The former is not really maintained; the latter is in github: https://github.com/RDFLib/rdflib-jsonld.
 Note that, eventually, this serializer will find its way to the core RDFLib distribution.

-The package has been tested on Python version 2.5 and higher.
-Python 2.6 or higher is strongly recommended.
-The package has been adapted to Python 3, though not yet thoroughly tested, because the html5lib does not have yet a Python 3 version.
+The package has been tested on Python version 2.6 and higher and has been adapted to Python 3.

 For the details on RDFa 1.1, see: